-Unless you have a major site associated with your name (like NeilPatel.com), your social media profile is usually the first result Google shows when someone searches for you.
+Unless you have a major site associated with your name (like NeilPatel.com), your social media profiles are usually the first results Google shows when someone searches for you.

 Start thinking of each social media profile you create as a landing page for your personal brand.

-This landing page is possibly the first encounter that someone is going to have with your brand, and you will want that first impression to make the visitor interested to know more about you.
+Your social media profiles are possibly the first encounter that someone is going to have with your brand, and you want that first impression to make the visitor interested in knowing more about you.

-Here are the 10 elements you need to follow to create a successful social media profile.
+Here are 10 elements of successful social media profiles.

 Okay, this seems fairly basic.
 The name that displays on your social media profile should just be your own name, right?

 Usually, that’s correct.
-But sometimes that doesn’t make the most sense.
+However, sometimes that doesn’t make the most sense.

 On platforms like Twitter, where you don’t have to use a real name, a pseudonym might make more sense.